-Not only are these homemade lemon cake layers delicious, but a simple lemon curd filling and lemon cream cheese frosting bring a triple dose of lemon to this fantastic dessert!
+Not only are the homemade lemon cake layers ultra moist, fluffy, and delicious, but a simple lemon curd filling and lemon cream cheese frosting bring a triple dose of lemon to this fantastic dessert.

-I love lemony desserts and am always looking for an excuse to make this cake!
+I love lemon desserts and am always looking for an excuse to make this cake!
 Over the years, this scratch lemon cake recipe has become one of our most popular on our site.

 There’s just something about lemon, isn’t there?
 Mmmmm….

-One of my favorite things about lemon cake is that it pairs wonderfully with so many flavors, including raspberry, blueberry, coconut, lime, and strawberry!
+One of my favorite things about lemon cake is that it pairs wonderfully with so many filling and frosting flavors, including raspberry, blueberry, coconut, lime, and strawberry!
 You can really get creative when working with this lemon cake recipe.

-However, for today’s lemon cake, we’re pulling out all the stops and going FULL Lemon with a dreamy Lemon Curd Filling and my FAVORITE silky smooth Lemon Cream Cheese Frosting.
+However, for today’s lemon cake, we’re going FULL Lemon with a dreamy Lemon Curd Filling and my FAVORITE silky smooth Lemon Cream Cheese Frosting.
 We hope that you enjoy the recipe!

 Our Lemon Cake recipe is one of my favorite year-round desserts, but it is an especially popular choice for spring and summer gatherings, when everyone’s cravings for light and citrus filled desserts are at their highest!